A Reunion Weekend with Kay Sheppard

-- Distribute of nutrients throughout the day to maintain a level of metabolism
+- Distribute nutrients throughout the day to maintain a healthy level of metabolism.

 We believe in working a holistic Program of Recovery

-We are not affiliated with any specific twelve steps group but we cherish the twelve steps and recommend that way of life including: sponsor, step work, meetings, and twelve step literature.
-We welcome members of all twelve step programs.
+We are not affiliated with any specific twelve-step group but we cherish the twelve steps and recommend that way of life.
+This includes working with a sponsor, step work, meetings, and twelve-step literature.
+We welcome members of all twelve-step programs.